webadvanced/signals.js/README.md

 			sayItBackSpan.innerHTML = text;
 		};

+		//Tell signals.js to subscribe our private functions to
+		//the sayingSomething type
-		//Tell signals.js to subscribe our private functions to sayingSomething (this is arbitrary text, you create the signal types) signals.subscribe('sayingSomething', updateCharCount);
+		//(this is arbitrary text, *you* create the signal types) signals.subscribe('sayingSomething', updateCharCount);
 		signals.subscribe('sayingSomething', updatePreview);
 	}(document, signals));